alexpls/alexplescan.com/_posts/2023-03-19-using-declarative-shadow-dom.md

 This post provides an introduction to the Declarative Shadow DOM, and how it compares to the regular ol' Shadow DOM.

-{% picture fullwidth assets/posts/shadow-dom/mailgrip-shadow-dom.jpg --alt a screenshot of mailgrip showing depicting an email embedded onto the page %}
+{% picture fullwidth assets/posts/shadow-dom/mailgrip-shadow-dom.jpg --alt a screenshot of mailgrip depicting an email embedded onto the page %}

 ---